The Covid and Software Testing Connection: A Pandemic Story

 When I look back on the pre-pandemic days, I realize I had been testing software for years without truly understanding what software testing meant.
 All that changed when the pandemic hit.

-Covid was in the news cycle daily and you couldn’t get away from the constant articles telling you where and how to get tested for the corona bug.
+Covid was in the news cycle daily, and you couldn’t get away from the constant articles telling you where and how to get tested for the “corona bug”.
 I was in the shower when I made the connection.
-The eureka moment was when I realized that maybe the type of testing that involves nose swabs and saliva may not be all that different from the testing I did with websites and mobile apps.
+The eureka moment was when I realized that the type of testing involving nose swabs and saliva might not be all that different from the testing I did with websites and mobile apps.

-In one the longest showers I ever had in my 27 year career as a person, I went down a rabbit hole where I started questioning everything I ever knew about my life and software testing.
-I asked myself, “if software testing is just like Covid testing, but instead of looking for something wrong with a program I’m looking for something wrong with a person, then does that idea of testing apply to other kinds of testing?
+In one of the longest showers I ever had, I went down a rabbit hole where I started questioning everything I ever knew about my life and software testing.
+I asked myself, “If software testing is just like Covid testing—but instead of looking for something wrong with a program, I’m looking for something wrong with a person—then does that idea of testing apply to other kinds of testing?
 What about the testing my teachers forced on me for years?
-What about when I’m in the kitchen and I’m testing if the chicken came out of the oven raw?
+What about when I’m in the kitchen and I’m testing if the pan-fried chicken is still raw?”

 These were some serious questions I was grappling with during the Covid era.
 Let me tell you my pandemic story.